ligi/docs/trezor-apps/coinsimple.rst

 .. image:: images/coinsimple02a.png

-Open new tab in your browsers and go to `TREZOR Wallet <https://wallet.trezor.io>`_.
+Open a new tab in your browsers and go to `TREZOR Wallet <https://wallet.trezor.io>`_.
 Connect your TREZOR.
 In Basic settings copy selected account public key into the clipboard.
 And paste it into CoinSimple dialog into the first field.
-We recommend you to create brand new account for this purpose (although you can also use one of your non-empty accounts if you want).
+We recommend you to create a brand new account for this purpose (although you can also use one of your non-empty accounts if you want).

 .. image:: images/coinsimple-trezorwallet01.png